Skip to main content

 Biodex

 This is a dynamometer that allows us to study strength and power of multiple muscles in the arms and legs.
+We often use this dynamometer to measure muscle strength and power in the upper and lower body.
+For instance, we assess knee injury risk in athletes by quantifying muscle imbalances.

 EMG/MMG